krenalis/krenalis/doc/src/events/track.md

 }
 ```

 As you can see, there is much more information than what is provided in the JavaScript example.
-This is because both the SDK used to make the call and Chichi enrich the information by extracting it from the device where the event occurs.
+This is because both the SDK used to make the call and Meergo enrich the information by extracting it from the device where the event occurs.
 Refer to the SDK documentation for more details.

 ## Properties

 As seen earlier, properties are pieces of information about the user's action that you wish to store along with the event.
 You can include whatever information you need.

-They are accessible in Chichi within a property of the event called `properties` as a JSON value.
+They are accessible in Meergo within a property of the event called `properties` as a JSON value.

 ### Prefilled Properties

-Chichi doesn't automatically forward the properties of an event to a destination location.
+Meergo doesn't automatically forward the properties of an event to a destination location.
 Instead, the control lies in your hands to choose and specify the properties you want to send when configuring the mapping.

-However, when you set up a mapping, Chichi automatically fills in the mapping expressions with the following properties when applicable:
+However, when you set up a mapping, Meergo automatically fills in the mapping expressions with the following properties when applicable:

 | Property      | JSON&nbsp;Type | Description                                                                                                                                                            |
 |---------------|----------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------|